 Content: Lists of keywords included in the assessment, that can be different from the Keywords of the reference to more specifically address the assessment target.
 They should include either “strategic” (if only one assessment target was assessed) or “systematic” (if more than one assessment target was assessed as part of the same effort, such as it happens in national assessments).
 Keywords should start with an uppercase.
+For all cases, the first keyword of the list should be “strategic” or “systematic”.

 Attributes: none